medo64/Medo.Uuid7/README.md

   compatible with .NET Framework 4.6.1 or higher.
 * High performance: Speed comparable to the optimized built-in GUID generator in both single-threaded and multi-threaded scenarios under Windows and Linux.
-* Hardware acceleration for Equals method
+* Hardware acceleration: Vector128 support for Equals method.
+* Microsoft SQL Server support: Separate methods for "LE" Guid creation.

 You can find packaged library at [NuGet][nuget_uuid7].
 Also available is an [Entity Framework version][nuget_uuid7_efcore].